 It’s also the perfect place to get your hands dirty and practise their traditional ceramic technique, Talavera, at one of the workshops in the city.

-The distance between Mexico City and Puebla is only 134 km (83 miles), a short distance when it comes to Mexico.
+The distance from Mexico City to Puebla is only 134 km (83 miles), a short distance when it comes to Mexico.
 The most popular way to cover this distance is a 2.5 – 3 hour bus ride.
 A typical fare for this ride is around 302 MXN ($15), which is much cheaper than a private taxi that can easily cost you over $100.

 The bus is a cost-effective option that you can easily fit into your plans.
 They depart often and have set schedules that you can check in advance.